CaliStyle/proxy-engine-docs/source/index.html.md

   profile: 'testProfile',
   // Configure Cron Jobs
   crons_config: {
+    // If a Cron class has a 'schedule' method, automatically call it on config.
+    auto_schedule: true,
     // Delay when cron jobs are allowed to start being processed in seconds
     uptime_delay: 180,
     // The profiles that are able to run specified crons